ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolPointGrazing.rst

 IVectorGeometryToolPointGrazing
 ===============================

-.. py:class:: IVectorGeometryToolPointGrazing
+.. py:class:: ansys.stk.core.vgt.IVectorGeometryToolPointGrazing

    object

    The grazing point is the point of closest approach to the surface of the selected central body along a defined direction.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IVectorGeometryToolPointGrazing

 Overview
 --------